Top 10 Best Things About Having Autism

 Yes, it does make me who I am.
 If I lost all my autism, I would no longer have a sense of humor, as much intelligence as I do, or anything special about me.
 I would just be dull, a bleak person.

-I'm autistic, and I have a GREAT personality and sense of humor.
+I'm autistic, and I have a great personality and sense of humor.
 My relatives all love me because of it.

-Not to be boasting, but I am pretty much a walking, talking encyclopedia because of this.
-I know a lot about music bands, random facts, etc. I can memorize things extremely well, to the point where it's like photographic memory.
-These fact-checking habits are one of the things that interest me the most, and it's probably because highly functional individuals have that savant-like ability to have knowledge on everything.
+Not to boast, but I am pretty much a walking, talking encyclopedia because of this.
+I know a lot about music bands, random facts, etc. I can memorize things extremely well, almost like having a photographic memory.
+These fact-checking habits are one of the things that interest me the most, probably because highly functional individuals have that savant-like ability to have knowledge on everything.
 It helps that I have ADHD, which fuels my interests.
-I'm not trying to put anything down.
-I'm no different from any other person who's not autistic.
-But I just wanted to share this out (on this list).

 Technically, they're not synonyms.